 Search engine spiders can't "read" images the way a human would.
 Therefore, you need to help the spider interpret them.
 In the alt text, describe the image using the keyword of the content.
 You can simply use the same keyword from the title and meta description.

-Also, try to keep images on the smaller size as far as file size goes.
+Also, try to keep images on the smaller side as far as file size goes.
 Try to only include jpg, png or gif formats.
 Jpg tends to be the smallest, which will help with loading times.

 Because most web traffic comes from mobile searches, you must ensure your website is optimized for mobile use.
 In fact, Google does not rank websites that are not mobile friendly and indexed as mobile-first.